SoPreoccupied/HTMLTableExample/README.md

 # HTMLTableExample
-This is a small HTML project showcasing a stylized table.
+This is a small HTML practice project showcasing a stylized table.
+Ownership belongs to [codecademy](https://www.codecademy.com/)